azeemnow/Network_Forensic_Processing_Analysis_NFPA/README.md

 	 - [ ] Unzip the archive to a location of your choosing
 	 - [ ] Modify the permission of the NEPA_v1.sh file
 	 - [ ] Chmod +x NEPA_v1.sh

+### Usage
+Confirm that you have successfully completed the last step of the Install setup - Modify the permission of the NEPA-v1.sh